 Evaluating the Influence of Pre- and Post-Class Online Modules on Learning and Retention

-Katherine Richards-Schuster and Mary Ruffolo, School of Social Work
+Katherine Richard-Schuster and Mary Ruffolo, School of Social Work

 Graduate student collaborator: Kerri Nicoll, School of Social Work